codyfeldhaus/Curriculum/0_Node_Express/SaturdayLab/README.md

    - Implement a form in the front-end to register for an event.

 8. **Connect Frontend to Backend**:
-   - Use `fetch` API in the React app to interact with the backend.
+   - Use `Axios` API in the React app to interact with the backend.

 ### Testing and Debugging
 9. **Run and Test the Application**: